What Is UX Writing?

 There are things you can do to stand out from the competition, especially if you are starting out.

-1. Take a course in UX writing (and get certified)
+Take a UX writing course (and get certified as a UX Writer)

 Probably the most obvious choice when you are switching careers.
 With the growing popularity of UX writing, the number of courses available is also increasing.